Posted in: Press Releases

-Toronto, June 14, 2017 – The Toronto Reel Asian International Film Festival (Reel Asian), in partnership with Create Hong Kong and the Hong Kong International Film Festival Society with support from the Hong Kong Economic and Trade Office in Toronto (HKETO), announced today the details of Creative Visions: Hong Kong Cinema 1997-2017, a weekend of free Hong Kong films in commemoration of the 20th anniversary of the establishment of the Hong Kong Special Administrative Region (HKSAR).
+The Toronto Reel Asian International Film Festival (Reel Asian) announced today the details of Creative Visions: Hong Kong Cinema 1997-2017, a weekend of free Hong Kong films presented by Create Hong Kong in partnership with Reel Asian to celebrate the 20th anniversary of the Hong Kong Special Administrative Region, with the support of the Hong Kong Economic and Trade Office in Toronto (HKETO) and the Hong Kong International Film Festival Society (HKIFFS).
+Toronto has the special distinction one of only ten cities in the world and one of two in North America selected to host this event.
 Creative Visions: Hong Kong Cinema 1997-2017 runs June 23 to June 25 at TIFF Bell Lightbox.
 For more information visit reelasian.com

 This event will feature eight specially curated Hong Kong films from the past 20 years, and will welcome director Heiward Mak who will take part in an artist talk and will introduce her critically-acclaimed directorial debut High Noon.

 “In the past 20 years Hong Kong has produced an outstanding number of high caliber films and its stars have become internationally renowned,” said Louanne Chan, Executive Director of Reel Asian.
 “We are honoured and proud to have been selected as one of the only two cities in North America to present this event.
 This speaks to Toronto’s vibrant culture and its reputation as a film city.”